hashicorp/consul/website/source/docs/enterprise/index.html.md

 ### Included in the Enterprise Package

-If you are downloading Consul from Amazon S3, then the license is included and you do not need to take further action.
+If you are downloading Consul from Amazon S3, then the license is included in the binary and you do not need to take further action.
 This is the most common use case.

+In the S3 bucket you will find three Enterprise zip packages.
+The packages with `+pro` and `+prem` in the name, are the binaries that include the license.
+The package with `+ent` in the name does not include the license.

 ### Applied after Bootstrapping

-If you are downloading the enterprise binary from the [releases.hashicorp.com](https://releases.hashicorp.com/consul/), you will need to apply the license to the leading server after bootstrapping the cluster.
+If you are downloading the enterprise binary from the [releases.hashicorp.com](https://releases.hashicorp.com/consul/) or the `+ent` package from Amazon S3, you will need to apply the license to the cluster, after completing the bootstrapping process.
+You can set the license on any agent within the cluster and it will be forwarded to the leading server via the RPC forwarding functionality.
+Below are your two options for setting the license file.

 You can set the license via the [API](/api/operator/license.html) or the [CLI](/docs/commands/license.html).
 When